Kraska-8/word-game/README.md

+# Word game
+React Testing with Jest and Enzyme

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).